abrahami/sustainable-high-quality-wikis/README.md

 This repository contains the code that supports the academic paper titled **"A Test of Time: Predicting the Sustainable Success of Online Collaboration in Wikipedia."**

 The paper is currently under review.
-Citations to the published paper will be shared here in the future.
+A citation to the preprint manuscript will be shared here in soon.

 The abstract of the paper is as follows:<br/>
 >The Internet has significantly expanded the potential for global collaboration, allowing millions of users to contribute to collective projects like Wikipedia.
 While prior work has assessed the success of online >collaborations, most approaches are time-agnostic, evaluating success without considering its longevity.